BradBalderson/DNACipher/README.md

 Each row refers to a row in the ***vcf_path*** input, and each column is the ***CELLTYPE---ASSAY***, with SUM(ALT-REF) for the given query outputted.

-3.0 Deep Variant Impact Mapping (DVIM)
+3.0 🎯💥Deep Variant Impact Mapping (DVIM)
 ------

 DVIM analysis is performed one locus at a time, and assumes that the inputted VCF-like file has been